 GHEC 2018 is a leadership conference for policymakers, researchers, movement leaders, and parents interested in home education.

-Join us at the third global conference where we will continue to engage the important questions surrounding home education and explore how this innovative and rapidly growing form of education is not only a reasonable response to pervasive difficulties in traditional methods of schooling, but a right that is foundational to our common experience in the twenty-first century.
+The third global conference will continue to engage the important questions surrounding home education and explore how this innovative and rapidly growing form of education is not only a reasonable response to pervasive difficulties in traditional methods of schooling, but a right that is foundational to our common experience in the twenty-first century.

 The GHEC 2018 is an event that brings together those with an interest in freedom of education, and home education in particular, to provide a stimulating environment to gather the best cross-section of research and to cultivate a commitment to parent-directed education.
 Home education highlights the most crucial factors in the freedom-of-education discussion.
 Who is responsible for education?
 What role do parents play in the education of their children?
 To what extent is the state responsible for education of children?